 Identifying bluebells is not always easy, even for expert botanists.
 Feedback from the survey has helped us to refine the guidance we give about how to identify bluebells correctly.

-In 2010 we began focusing on the flowering times of bluebells to help us understand the effects of climate change on them.
+In 2010 we began to focus on the flowering times of bluebells to understand the effects of climate change on them.
 Natural fluctuations mean we will need years of data before we can draw significant conclusions, but these are our observations so far.

-Our belief that Spanish and hybrid garden plants may flower earlier than native plants is so far not supported by your data.
-However, less people have chosen to report on garden bluebell populations - records for native plants outnumbered those for non-natives by about 2 to 1 in 2012.
+Your data had not previously suggested that Spanish and hybrid plants flower earlier than native plants, but in 2013 this seemed to be the case.
+Fewer people report on Spanish and hybrid bluebell populations, however - records for native plants continue to outnumber those for non-natives by about 2 to 1.

-To build up an accurate picture of whether flowering times are getting earlier and whether native plants flower later than non-natives, we need to record bluebell flowering times over a number of years.
-We hope you will help us to do so.
+To create an accurate picture of whether flowering times are getting earlier and whether native plants flower later than non-natives, we need to record bluebell flowering times in both the countryside and towns over many years.
+Your help with this is vital.

-We're particularly keen for you to focus on any bluebells that are growing in your garden or local area - by monitoring the same plant every year you will help us to build up more consistent data.
+Please focus on any bluebells growing in your garden or local area.
+By monitoring the same plant every year, you will help us to amass consistent data.